Can Cats Get Kennel Cough? Vet-Verified Facts & Information

 How Cats Get Kennel Cough

 Certain environmental conditions, such as poor hygiene and ventilation, can increase your cat’s chances of getting infected.
-Cats that have a flat face, such as Persians, have differently shaped respiratory tracts and are at a higher risk of infection.
+Cats that have flat faces (also known as brachycephalics), such as Persians, have differently shaped respiratory tracts and are at a higher risk of infection.
 Cats with genetic defects, such as a cleft palate, are also considered higher risk individuals for kennel cough and other respiratory ailments.

-Additionally, cats with compromised immune systems, unvaccinated cats, young kittens, ill cats, elderly cats, and cats with underlying health issues or conditions are more susceptible to infections.
+Additionally, cats with compromised immune systems, unvaccinated cats, young kittens, ill cats, seniors (over 11 years of age) or geriatric (over 15 years of age) cats, and cats with underlying health issues or conditions are more susceptible to infections.

 Signs of Kennel Cough

-There isn’t a sign that is exclusive for kennel cough in cats, as these signs are shared with other respiratory illnesses, too.
+There isn’t a sign that is exclusive to kennel cough in cats, as these signs are shared with other respiratory illnesses, too.

 If your cat has kennel cough, they may show some of the following signs.